MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

-**This project demonstrates how retail sales data can be transformed into actionable business insights using Excel-based analytical workflows.**
+**This project demonstrates how retail sales data can be transformed into actionable business insights using Excel based analytical workflows.**